-Growing freshwater scarcity in many parts of the US, increased production of brackish water from oil and gas development, and the potential for low cost renewable energy will create a significant opportunity for investment in desalination. .
+Growing freshwater scarcity in many parts of the US, increased production of brackish water from oil and gas development, and the potential for low cost renewable energy will create a significant opportunity for investment in desalination.
 Finding freshwater - whether by drilling deeper into sinking aquifers or treating brackish water - has grown more expensive, narrowing the gap between the traditional costs for freshwater and the price tag for desalination.
-Many governments and private companies are currently working on advancements that would make the elusive process energy-efficient and cost-effective (45).
-Most desalination plants, run seawater through a membrane that filters out salt, a process known as reverse osmosis, that uses a lot of power.
-While reverse osmosis is currently the cheaper option, solar thermal desalination has a much better chance of hitting the point where it can compete with fresh water from conventional sources (46).
-Experts hope a major breakthrough could come in as soon as a decade and a full roll-out in perhaps 20 years (47).
+Many governments and private companies are currently working on advancements that would make the process energy-efficient and cost-effective.46 Most desalination plants run seawater through a membrane that filters out salt.
+This process is known as reverse osmosis and uses a significant amount of electric power.
+While reverse osmosis is currently the cheaper option, solar thermal desalination has a much better chance of hitting the point where it can compete with fresh water from conventional sources.47 Experts hope a major breakthrough could come in as soon as a decade and a full roll-out in perhaps 20 years.48